California Department of Housing and Community Development: Structure

 In addition to the California Housing Finance Agency, the Department is assisted by a Disability Advisory Committee.

 Programs

 Funding and housing management

 The HCD Housing Assistance Program (HAP) acts as the local housing authority for 12 rural counties: Alpine, Amador, Calaveras, Colusa, Glenn, Inyo, Modoc, Mono, Sierra, Siskiyou, Trinity, and Tuolumne.
 One of the primary purposes of housing authorities is to manage Section 8 housing, but other activities include Community Development Block Grant (CDBG) entitlements and HOME Investment Partnerships Program (HOME) funding.
 The HCD has administered CDBG program for non-entitlement cities and counties (cities and counties under a specified population level that do not automatically receive CDBG funds directly from the federal government) since 1983, and administers HOME funding for cities and counties that do not receive HOME allocations directly from the federal government since the Cranston-Gonzalez National Affordable Housing Act of 1990.

+CalHome Program

+The department administers the CalHome Program, which provides grants to local public agencies and nonprofit corporations that operate first-time homebuyer assistance and owner-occupied rehabilitation programs for low- and very low-income households.
+State guidance describes the program’s purpose as supporting existing homeownership programs, increasing homeownership, encouraging neighborhood revitalization and sustainable development, and maximizing the use of existing housing stock.

+CalHome funds are distributed through competitive Notices of Funding Availability (NOFAs) and used locally for deferred-payment loans or grants for down-payment and closing-cost assistance, rehabilitation of owner-occupied homes, and replacement of manufactured housing.
+Advocacy organizations such as Habitat for Humanity California and the CalHome Coalition have described the program as a key state funding source for affordable homeownership and aging-in-place repairs and have noted that demand for CalHome funding in recent rounds has substantially exceeded available resources.